tholtzem/Daphnia_RestEggs_4lakes_smk_slurm/README.md

 ## Information on the tutorial

-This workflow is designated for the analysis of population structure, population summary statistics,  and gene flow, and the performance of ancestry paintings.
+This workflow is designated for the analysis of population structure, population summary statistics, recent gene flow/hybridization and past introgression in the water flea *Daphnia*.

 As input we use whole genome sequencing data in the form of realigned bam files.
-For more information on the pre-processing process see ...
+For more information on the pre-processing process see  the [Daphnia_RestEggs_snakemake_pbs_2.0 Tutorial](https://github.com/tholtzem/Daphnia_RestEggs_snakemake_pbs_2.0/tree/master).

 ======================================================